 Ethereum allows anyone to deploy permanent and immutable decentralized applications onto it, with which users can interact.
 Decentralized finance (DeFi) applications provide a broad array of financial services without the need for typical financial intermediaries like brokerages, exchanges, or banks, such as allowing cryptocurrency users to borrow against their holdings or lend them out for interest.

-It provides functionalities like to transfer tokens from one account to another, to get the current token balance of an account and also the total supply of the token available on the network.
-Besides these it also has some other functionalities like to approve that an amount of token from an account can be spent by a third party account.
+The ERC-20 protocol’s smart contracts provide functionalities like to transfer tokens from one account to another, to get the current token balance of an account and also the total supply of the token available on the network.
+Besides these, it also has some other functionalities like those that approve some amount of token from an account can be spent by a third party account.

-If a Smart Contract implements the following methods and events it can be called an ERC-20 Token Contract and, once deployed, it will be responsible to keep track of the created tokens on Ethereum.
-Essentially, Ethereum tokens are smart contracts that make use of the Ethereum blockchain.
+If a smart contract under the ERC-20 protocol implements the following methods and events it can be called an ERC-20 Token Contract.
+Once deployed, it will be responsible to keep track of the created tokens on Ethereum.

 Essentially, Ethereum tokens are smart contracts that make use of the Ethereum blockchain.

-Ethereum is the second largest cryptocurrency by market capitalization and its ERC-20 tokens are perhaps the most used tokens in the world.
+Ethereum is the second largest cryptocurrency by market capitalization, and its ERC-20 protocol is currently the most widely used token protocol in the world.

-If you need help on adding ERC-20 tokens to your Ethereum account token list, please refer to our step-by-step guide:
+If you need help adding ERC-20 tokens to your Ethereum account token list, please refer to our step-by-step guide.